pushme-pullyou/tootoo13/prototypes/0-template/README.md

 ## Issues

 ## Things you can do using this script

+Using the Script
 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
 * Click the Octocat icon to view or edit the source code on GitHub
 * Click on title to reload
 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors

+Enhancing the Script

+* Try adding a new menu module
+* Translate into another language

 ## Links of Interest